ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

     return true;  /* we filled in rs with a rate sample */

-  /* Update rs when a packet is SACKed or ACKed. */ UpdateRateSample(Packet P, RateSample rs):
+  /* Update rs when a packet is acknowledged. */ UpdateRateSample(Packet P, RateSample rs):
     if (P.delivered_time == 0)
-      return /* P already SACKed */
+      return /* P already acknowledged */

     C.delivered += P.data_length
     C.delivered_time = Now()